KamQuoss/tip-calculator-app-main/README-template.md

 **Note: These are just examples.
 Delete this note and replace the list above with your own choices**

 ### What I learned
+- basics of RegEx
+- types of inputs and user site validation,33

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.